- Gateway High

 2. Complete the Bright Futures Community Service/Paid Work Proposal Form after developing a plan of action making certain to include all necessary signatures.

-5. Submit the completed Community Service/Paid Work Hours Log along with a written reflection to the High School Counselor.
+5. Submit the completed Community Service/Paid Work Hours Log along with a written reflection letter to the High School Counselor.

 6. The community service and/or paid work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.